j34ni/Vegetation_in_Troms_and_Finnmark/README.md

 # Vegetation_in_Troms_and_Finnmark
-Evaluate potential correlations between the occurrence of extreme events and some types of Arctic vegetation dying (in particular mosses and lichens).
+Evaluate potential correlations between the occurrence of extreme winter warming and some types of Arctic vegetation dying (in particular mosses and lichens).

 This is what the various Jupyter notebooks do: